Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Joliet, Illinois Ranked
+Top Grease Trap Cleaning Companies in Joliet, Illinois Ranked

 For restaurant owners and kitchen managers in Joliet, maintaining your grease interceptor isn't just a messy chore-it's a critical legal and operational requirement.
 The Illinois Plumbing Code mandates that all food preparation facilities install and properly maintain these devices to prevent fats, oils, and grease (FOG) from entering the municipal sewer system.
 Failure to comply can lead to severe consequences, including hefty fines, emergency service calls, and even business suspension.
 This guide outlines what you need to know about grease trap and interceptor maintenance, local code specifics, and how to develop a reliable service plan to keep your kitchen running smoothly and in full compliance.